Search sheldonbrown.com and sheldonbrown.org

 The Sachs Orbit is a hybrid gearing system -- a two-speed internal-gear hub (direct-drive and 0.738 decrease ratio) with 6 or 7 proprietary sprockets.
 The Orbit was introduced around 1990, preceding the 3 x 7 and DualDrive three-speed hubs which use Shimano-compatible cassettes.
 The Orbit is no longer manufactured, but we get questions about it from time to time, usually from people who would like to rebuild one.

 When rebuilding, you could use some generic and compatible parts.
+The axle threading is the same as for other Sachs and SRAM internal-gear hubs.
 Sturmey-Archer axle nuts, including the flared one for the pullchain, aren't an exact match but they will work.
 Engage as many threads as you can -- they are a loose fit.
-The two outer bearing retainers could be replaced with loose balls, and new bearing balls popped into place in the large bearing retainer between the driver and hub shell.
+The two outer bearing retainers could be replaced with loose balls, and new bearing balls popped into place in the bearing retainer between the driver and hub shell.
 Sprockets appear to use the same splined and threaded attachment as on old Normandy freewheels (the kind with three-spline larger sprockets and large, splined hole for the freewheel remover), except that the innermost splined sprocket of the Orbit is dished.
 Some early Shimano freewheels use the same spline pattern.

 Sprockets which have developed hooked teeth can be reground-- see description here.
 The Orbit's splined sprockets (except the dished one) are symmetrical, so they can be flipped over to engage on the other side of the teeth.